Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 Answer: SOA stands for Service Oriented Architecture, which can be used to develop Enterprise Applications.
 Using this architecture, application components will interact with each other using interoperable services by following the communication protocol over the network.

-Benefits of using SOA are:
+The benefits of using SOA are:

 - Components stay loosely coupled and can be reconfigured.